OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_basics.rst

 some visualization tools to help see what's going on.
 This page explains the basics of generating an N2 diagram either from the command line or from a script.

-N2 diagrams, also known as N-squared diagramm is a diagram in the shape of a matrix, representing functional or physical interfaces between system elements.
+An N2 diagram, also known as an N-squared diagram, is a diagram in the shape of a matrix, representing functional or physical interfaces between system elements.
 It is used to systematically identify, define, tabulate, design, and analyze functional and physical interfaces.
 It applies to system interfaces and hardware and/or software interfaces.
+For more information, see N2_chart_.

 .. _N2_chart: https://en.wikipedia.org/wiki/N2_chart